-The most expensive U.S. cities are costly for a good reason – several, really.
-Residents are willing to pay extra for everything from housing to food to gas if it allows them to live someplace with great weather.
+The most expensive cities in the U.S. are usually costly for a good reason – several, really.
+Residents are willing to pay extra for everything from housing to food to gas if it allows them to live someplace with a wealth of employment opportunities or great weather.
 Others are looking for cosmopolitan living, with a host of restaurants, museums and other cultural options on tap.

-However, in some cases, simple isolation plays a leading role.
+However, in some cases, simple isolation plays a leading role in high prices.
 When pretty much everything has to be imported over long supply lines, prices are bound to be higher.

-To determine just how much the most expensive cities in the U.S. can really cost, we turned to the latest data from the Council for Community and Economic Research.
-Its Cost of Living Index measures scores of prices across 262 urban areas for housing, groceries, utilities, transportation, healthcare, and miscellaneous goods and services (such as getting your hair done or going to a movie).
-We also gathered data on household incomes, home values and unemployment rates for each city to provide additional insights into the true cost of living for typical residents.
+But back to the data.
+To determine just how much the most expensive cities to live in the U.S. really cost, we turned to the latest data from the Council for Community and Economic Research.
+Its cost of living index collects scores upon scores of prices across 265 urban areas, covering housing, groceries, utilities, transportation, healthcare, and miscellaneous goods and services (such as getting your hair done or going to a movie).
+We also gathered data on household incomes, home prices and unemployment rates for each city to provide context for local living costs.

-Take a closer look at the 11 most expensive cities in the U.S.
+Take a closer look at the 11 most expensive cities to live in the U.S.